mmbdtp/mmbdtp.github.io/modules/sequence-analysis/_posts/2000-01-02-sequence-homology.md

   - <https://www.ncbi.nlm.nih.gov/protein/THT06242.1>

-### Exercise: thinking about alignent
+#####  Instructions for problem-based learning on sequence alignment

-- **Visit [https://alignment.sandbox.bio/](https://alignment.sandbox.bio/) and play with the parameters to see how the different alignment tools behave.
+- **Exercise: Visit [https://alignment.sandbox.bio/](https://alignment.sandbox.bio/) and play with the parameters to see how the different alignment tools behave.
 You can use any alphabet characters you like.**

 ![WATER VS WAITER](image.png)